• Skip to primary navigation

 Frequently Asked Questions:

-• Can I freeze the pork carnitas for later use?
 Yes, set aside and portion the amount you want to freeze before you get it crispy under the broiler.
-Allow the pork to completely cool and store in air tight freezer containers for 1-2 months.
-If you vacuum pack it will last over 12 months.
+Allow the pork to completely cool and store in an airtight container for 1-2 months.
+If you vacuum pack, it will last over 12 months.

-• How long will the pork last in the refrigerator for leftovers?
 If properly stored in airtight containers the pork should be used in 3-4 days.

-• Can I make this in the oven?
 Yes, you can place all the ingredients in a roaster or large oven safe Dutch oven.
 Preheat the oven to 300°F and cook covered for 3 hours then flip the pork over and cook for 2 more hours.
 It should be fork tender and separate easily when done.

-• What else can I make with the pork carnitas?
 Our favorite dishes to make are tacos with lettuce, cilantro, tomato and onion.
 You can also make quesadillas, tostadas and burritos with your choice of fillings.

-• How do I adjust the recipe up or down?
 You can simply click on the number right next to: Servings: Change to adjust.
 Increase or decrease this number to your desired number of servings.

-If you love Latin food then you have to try some of my all time favorite dishes or bookmark them for later.
+If you love Latin food then you have to try some of my all-time favorite dishes or bookmark them for later.
 Here are some of the most popular ethnic dishes, their history and ingredients to make at home.

 Cuban Ropa Vieja: A true comfort food of slow cooked beef served over rice.